pfuhr/TimeSeries/README.md

 # TimeSeries
-TimeSeries Project of Paul Fuhr started on the 18th of October.
+Time Series Project of Paul Fuhr started on the 18th of October.
 The project adresses the following Time Series Forecasting Competition: https://www.kaggle.com/competitions/store-sales-time-series-forecasting/

 Current state of work: